 Blood Donar Program

-Click Here for Blood Donor Award Application
+Click Here for the forms page to get the Blood Donor Award Application

 Blood and Community Health

 The use of the Blood of one human being to save the life of another is one of the world’s greatest medical achievements.
 Thousands of people are alive today – happy children, young mothers, accident victims, the elderly who have survived major operations because blood and blood components were available to combat many types of diseases and other medical problems.

 Blood donations are needed daily in every community throughout the country.
 Every minute, more than 25 units of blood or specialized blood components are transfused.
 That’s nearly 37,000 units each and every day.

 Over 95% of all Americans reaching age 72 will need blood, or one of the products that can be derived from blood,in their lifetimes.
 About 75% of all people over 30 years of age know someone who has had a blood transfusion.

 A fragile product blood is a liquid living tissue that must be used within 21 – 41 days (5 days for blood platelets) of the time it is donated.
 While people often “tune in” and respond to emergency appeals, daily needs can only be met by volunteer donors on an ongoing basis throughout the year.

 Facts About the Patients Needing Blood

 - Patients diagnosed with cancer use the highest percentage of blood transfused.